purdue-cs193-fall-2019/homework-1-park1164/index.md

+# Hyungki Park's First CS193 Homework

+- It's a CS course
+- We are forced to use iClickers
+- I know couple of people in the class
+- The instructors for the course seem like nice people
+- Informative, humorous, comfortable classroom environment

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.